AdobeDocs/campaign-standard.es-ES/help/sending/using/email-rendering.md

 Before hitting the **[!UICONTROL Send]** button, make sure that your message will be displayed in an optimal way on a variety of web clients, web mails and devices.

-Para permitir esto, Adobe Campaign captura el procesamiento y lo pone a disposición en un informe dedicado.
-Esto le permite obtener una vista previa del mensaje enviado en los diferentes contextos en los que se puede recibir.
+Para permitirlo, Adobe Campaign captura el procesamiento y lo pone a disposición en un informe dedicado.
+Esto le permite previsualización del mensaje enviado en los diferentes contextos en los que se puede recibir.

 The mobile, messaging and webmail clients available for **Email rendering** in Adobe Campaign are listed on the Litmus [website](https://litmus.com/email-testing) (click **View all email clients**).